 If you understand the concept of index fund investing, you may be ready to invest but unsure about the mechanics of getting started.
-I'll show the steps of this process (and mention a few points that may be useful).
+Learn the steps of this process.

 Here are steps to consider:

-Verify that you have money in a bank account (checking or savings) ready to invest now or a steady source of income that gives you $100 or more extra cash each month.
-And, before you get started in investing, be sure you will not need this money to pay bills for a very long time.
+Verify that you have money in a checking or savings account or a steady source of income that gives you extra cash each month.
+And, before you get started investing, be sure you will not need your savings or extra income to pay bills.

 When you complete a brokerage account application, typically you'll need to choose the type of account you want to open.
 Generally, if investing for your own future, you'll open a regular brokerage account (taxable) or an IRA (tax-advantaged).

 What I love about a regular taxable account is that there are few restrictions on putting money into the account or taking it out.
-Unlike IRAs, earned income (salary, hourly wages, freelance income, etc.) doesn't have to be over a certain amount or below another amount.
-I can put as much or as little in the account as I want, depending on the minimums established by the brokerage firm or fund company.
-(However, a disadvantage to the regular taxable account is that I have to pay taxes on any dividends, mutual fund distributions, and capital gains that occur within the account.)
+Unlike IRAs, regular brokerage accounts don't require achieving a certain amount of earned income (salary, hourly wages, freelance income, etc.) or keeping your income below a certain threshold.
+I can put as much or as little in the account as I want, depending on the minimums established by the brokerage firm.
+I'll need to pay taxes on any dividends, mutual fund distributions, and capital gains that occur within a regular brokerage account.

 In regard to an IRA, there are two kinds: Traditional and Roth.
 Generally, investors must have earned income to contribute to either of these accounts.
-(Carrie Schwab-Pomerantz does a great job of elaborating on earned income pertaining to IRA contributions; plus she covers the exception to this general rule.)
 Further, there are eligibility restrictions, contribution caps, and other rules, etc. for the Traditional IRA and the Roth IRA.
-(However, the advantage of the IRA is that investments held inside of these accounts grow tax-free.
-That is, when you sell a $1,000 investment for $2,000, you don't owe any income tax on this capital gain.)
+Compared to a regular brokerage account, the advantage of the IRA is that investments held inside of these accounts grow tax-free.
+That is, when you sell a $1,000 investment for $2,000, you don't owe any income tax on this capital gain.

 Because of a couple of cool benefits, many people put money in a Roth IRA if they can.
 Depending on the circumstances, you may be able to withdraw your contributions from the Roth IRA without tax consequences.
 When you retire, you can take qualified distributions free of income taxes.